Our taxing district

 The Sound Transit taxing district

-The Agency's taxing district includes the most populated areas of King, Pierce and Snohomish counties.
-It is sometimes called the RTA (regional taxing district).
-The RTA generally follows the urban growth boundaries created by each county in accordance with the state Growth Management Act and electoral precincts as established in 1996.
+Sound Transit's taxing district includes the most populated areas of King, Pierce and Snohomish counties.
+It appears on tax statements as RTA (Regional Transit Authority).
+The RTA district generally follows the urban growth boundaries created by each county in accordance with the state Growth Management Act and electoral precincts as established in 1996.

 Do you live in the district?
 Address locator tool »

 Paying for regional transit

-Sound Transit is funded by tax dollars.
-In 1996, 2008 and 2016, voters within the RTA authorized Sound Transit to collect taxes to build and operate the regional transit system.
-The taxes are assessed only within the Sound Transit district:
+Sound Transit is funded by a combination of local taxes, federal grants, fares, interest earnings and miscellaneous revenues.
+Local taxes make up just over half of Sound Transit's total funding.
+In 1996, 2008 and 2016, voters within the RTA district approved tax increases to build and operate the regional mass transit system.
+These taxes are assessed only within the Sound Transit district: